2014mchidamb/Math-Exercise-Guides/README.md

 # Math-Sparknotes
-Short descriptions of key ideas in theorems and exercises across several math textbooks.
+Short descriptions of my proof ideas for theorems and exercises across several math textbooks.